mohitgitgeek/CYOA_python_/README.md

 # CYOA_python
 Grade 11 CS Python Project - Choose Your own Adventure.

-Sure, here is a step-by-step procedure to run the app from a user's perspective, including setting up both the backend and frontend.
+Here is a step-by-step procedure to run the app from a user's perspective, including setting up both the backend and frontend.

 ### Step-by-Step Procedure